The following instructions are intended for users who are using the XinematiX App for the first time. It provides an introduction how to use the App.

 There exist three ways to do this, as described below.

-A list of all actual edited Multis is opens.
+Tap the name of the currently called Multi at the bottom centre.(1).
+A list of all actual edited Multis opens.
 Scroll up and down this list until you find the desired Multi (2).
+Tap on the desired Multi for opening it (3).
+Close the list by tapping on "Done" (4).

 Tap on the Life Mode page icon.
-The Life Mode pages opens.
-Select the relevant page using the letters A to H (1)
+The Life Mode pages open.
+Select the relevant page using the letters A to H (1) and then the desired Multi within this page (2).
+Then tap on the Xinematix logo at the top right to return to the main page.

 You can call up a Multi as usual by a program change command from your keyboard or other MIDI device.
 The program number corresponds to that in the Life Mode list.